 Each of our lodges has created a special complimentary experience offered exclusively to guests who visit through a National Geographic Expedition.
 At Tswalu Kalahari, National Geographic guests have the chance to enjoy breakfast with the lodge’s wildlife manager, hearing his many tales of life in the bush and learning about the incredible creatures of the Southern Kalahari.

 Since Tswalu’s raison d'être is focused on habitat restoration and wildlife conservation, sustainability is an integral component of every decision made at the lodge.
 A team of on-site experts carefully manages ecological systems such as vegetative growth and water resources to restore the Kalahari’s natural ecosystems to their former biodiversity.
-As part of their experience, guests have the opportunity to learn about the diverse habitats and wildlife of the Kalahari grasslands, including unique species such as the meerkat, while exploring with trackers and talking with the resident ecologists.
+As part of their experience, guests have the opportunity to learn about the diverse habitats and wildlife of the Kalahari grasslands, including unique species such as the meerkat and the pangolin, while exploring with trackers and talking with the resident ecologists.
 This helps support the ongoing efforts at Tswalu to preserve the surrounding ecosystems for future generations.